 Among other costs bribe was one and since most of the drivers and pullers have no legal licence, they have to pay bribe to the traffic sergeant.
 It is very difficult to measure the amount of bribe since most of the drivers and pullers didn't give the information properly about the exact amount of bribe.
-Table 9 has represented information about the percentage of driver who has been given bribe.
-It was seen that almost 19 (47.5%) auto-rickshaw drivers have given bribe and 21 (52.5%) auto-rickshaw drivers didn't give it.
+Table 9 presents information about the percentage of driver who has given bribe.
+It is seen that almost 19 (47.5%) auto-rickshaw drivers have given bribe and 21 (52.5%) auto-rickshaw drivers didn't give it.
 On the contrary 39 (95.5%) rickshaw pullers replied that they did not pay such kind of bribe.
-There was also charge for auto-rickshaw drivers in the name of "Somiti" which was also count as abribe.
+There is also charge for auto-rickshaw drivers in the name of "Somiti" which is also counted as bribe.